ehlowr0ld/hmr/examples/fastapi/README.md

 # FastAPI Example

-This example demonstrates how to integrate HMR with a FastAPI application.
+This example demonstrates how to use `uvicorn-hmr` with a FastAPI application.

 ## How to Run